shopsys/shopsys/docs/contributing/our-backward-compatibility-promise.md

 The [project-base repository](https://github.com/shopsys/project-base) is excepted for the BC promise because it is not meant to be depended upon or extended.
 It should be viewed as a template for your own e-commerce projects built on top of Shopsys Framework.

-Changes to the [project-base repository](https://github.com/shopsys/project-base) may contain new features for front-end or examples of newly implemented features and configuration option.
+Changes to the `project-base` may contain new features for front-end or examples of newly implemented features and configuration option.
 Follow the changes in the repository to see how working with Shopsys Framework changes between the versions and to keep in touch with best practices and recommendations.

-This means that the [project-base repository](https://github.com/shopsys/project-base) should run with any higher version of Shopsys Framework, up to the next `MAJOR` version.
+This means that the `project-base` should run with any higher version of Shopsys Framework, up to the next `MAJOR` version.

 *Note: The same holds true for the [demoshop repository](https://github.com/shopsys/demoshop) which is a complex example of an e-commerce project using a custom design and modifications.*